-5. COMMITMENTS AND CONTINGENCIES
+6. COMMITMENTS AND CONTINGENCIES

-Leases - The Company leases office spaces under noncancelable operating lease agreements, which expire through 2029.
+Leases - The Company leases office spaces under noncancelable operating lease agreements, which expire in 2026.
 The Company is required to pay property taxes, insurance, and normal maintenance costs for certain of these facilities and will be required to pay any increases over the base year of these expenses on the remainder of the Company's facilities.

 The Company recognizes rent expense on a straight-line basis over the lease term.
-Rent expense for operating leases for the three months ended June 30, 2022 and 2021 was \$0.5 million and \$0.4 million, respectively.
-Rent expense for operating leases for the six months ended June 30, 2022 and 2021 was \$1.0 million and \$0.8 million, respectively.
-The Company has accrued \$0.4 million in deferred rent as of June 30, 2022 and December 31, 2021, respectively, primarily relating to one of its office spaces.
-Deferred rent that will be recognized within the 12 months after the balance sheet date is included within accrued expenses and other current liabilities, the remaining balance is recorded within other liabilities on the Company's consolidated balance sheets.
+Rent expense for operating leases for the three months ended March 31, 2022 and 2021 was \$0.4 million and \$0.5 million, respectively.
+The Company has accrued \$0.3 million and \$0.4 million in deferred rent as of March 31, 2022 and December 31, 2021, respectively, primarily relating to one of its office spaces.
+Deferred rent that will be paid within the 12 months after the balance sheet date is included within accrued expenses and other current liabilities, the remaining balance is recorded within other liabilities on the Company's consolidated balance sheets.

-Future minimum lease payments under non-cancelable operating leases as of June 30, 2022 are as follows (in thousands):
+Future minimum lease payments under non-cancelable operating leases as of March 31, 2022 are as follows: